The Best Citizenship by Investment Programs for 2022

 YOU are the most important piece of the ‘best citizenship by investment’ puzzle.

-I am a practitioner, not a theorist.
-And as perhaps the only person who covers the second citizenship scene to have personally been through four citizenship by investment programs, I am uniquely qualified to speak on this subject.
+We are practitioners, not theorists.
+And as perhaps the only people who cover the second citizenship scene, with Andrew going through four citizenship by investment programs, we are uniquely qualified to speak on this subject.

-And what I have learned from obtaining multiple citizenships by investment – for both myself and hundreds of clients – is that what is best for me will not necessarily be the best choice for someone else.
+And what we learned from obtaining multiple citizenships by investment for over 1,000 client is that what is best for us will not necessarily be the best choice for someone else.

 Here are just a few of the factors you should take into consideration: